MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/executive.md

 Access to the dashboad is based on either of two things: executive status as determined by the organizational hierarchy, or possession of delegate access to an executive's mailbox.

-* **Executives and senior leadership** &ndash; Who is an executive who can use this dashboard?
+* **Executives and senior leadership** &ndash; Who is considered an "executive"?
 Based on analysis of Azure Active Directory records, an executive is someone who has a reporting structure of least 200 employees and is above at least two levels of managers.

 * **Delegate access** &ndash; Delegate access is typically granted to an executive admin or chief of staff (CoS), but for the purposes of this dashboard, it can be any person who has been granted [delegate access](https://support.microsoft.com/office/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926) to the executive's Outlook calendar.